jusliu9547/Jusliu/content/zh/authors/admin/_index.md

 I just finished the mandatory military training and am looking for **Data Analyst** or **Junior Data Scientist** position!

-As a self-taught Data Scientist, I mainly gained related knowledge through online learning platforms like Coursera and DataCamp and studied fundamental concepts such as calculus and linear algebra via textbooks and online video courses.
+As a self-taught Data Scientist, I mainly gained related knowledge through online learning platforms like [Coursera](#accomplishments) and [DataCamp](#accomplishments) and studied fundamental concepts such as calculus and linear algebra via textbooks and online video courses.
 Besides the course certificates, I also applied the machine learning techniques to solve real world problems and got familiar with several packages and honed my programming skills at the same time.
+Interested in telling story with elegant pictures and learning new technologies.